AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/architecture/frontend/database-view/README.md

 A Field represents a column of the database.
 It has a property called `field_ty`, which is an enum defined in FieldType.
 The `FieldType` defines the kind of data contained in a column.
-Such as dates, numbers, text, multi-select, etc. This data are stored in the `typeOptions` property, which is a Map.
+Such as dates, numbers, text, multi-select, etc. This data is stored in the `typeOptions` property, which is a Map.
 The key is the `FieldType`, and the value is the `TypeOption`.

 The current field type of the column is determined by the `field_ty` property.
 As shown in the picture below.
 There are two Fields in the database.